 In a separate letter [PDF, 332KB], Cambridge City Council advised the Inspectors that they will be undertaking further work in relation to student accommodation.

 For further progress on the Local Plans Examinations visit the Examination page.

 The Examination hearings have now closed.
 No further comments or submissions will be accepted unless they have been expressly invited by the Inspectors.

 No information is currently available regarding the date that the Inspectors’ reports will be available.
-It is likely that consultation will take place during the Autumn on Main Modifications.
 Further information will be published, when available, on the Councils’ websites.